Whole Freedown Hills Olive Fed Wagyu Fillet

 Firstly make the Mushroom Duxelles, this can be made in advance and kept in the freezer.

-Finely chop the shallots and in a large pan add half of the butter on a medium heat, sweat the shallots until translucent and no bite when pushed.
+Finely chop the shallots and in a large pan add half of the butter on medium heat, sweat the shallots until translucent and no bite when pushed.
 Add in finely chopped garlic and the herbs.
 Stir well, releasing all of those beautiful flavours.

 Finely chop the mushrooms, if using dried mushrooms follow the instructions on the packet beforehand.
 Add the mushrooms into the pan and mix well.